-From time to time Miami may lease apartment units at Hawks Landing and Oxford Commons in Oxford, Ohio, and then sub-let those units to students during the academic year.
-Hawks Landing and Oxford Commons are reasonably contiguous to the Oxford campus.
-Hawks Landing and Oxford Commons have building security and safety features typical of multi-unit apartment complexes, and local police regularly patrol the area surrounding Hawks Landing and Oxford Commons.
+From time to time Miami may lease apartment units in Oxford, Ohio, and then sub-let those units to students during the academic year.
+Hawks Landing is reasonably contiguous to the Oxford campus.
+Hawks Landing has building security and safety features typical of multi-unit apartment complexes, and local police regularly patrol the area surrounding Hawks Landing.